wpdk/wpdk/README.md

 * Use *wpdk_* as a prefix for new functionality to avoid clashes with the standard library or private implementations.
 * A mechanism similar to GCC's --wrap is needed to enable SPDK unit tests to run correctly.
 * Supporting packages such as *libcunit* should be included to simplify the use of the WPDK.
+* Support tools to enable building SPDK should also be included.

 Overloading can be achieved through macros, but this risks changing variable names as well as functions.
 Static inline functions avoid the issue, but cause link issues if the symbol is defined as dllimport by the standard include files.
 A mixture of the two techniques has been used as appropriate.